uwe-schwarz/rte/README.md

 If you want to use notifications, you can populate the file `$result`, the first line gets send to the notify script as second argument.

+Exactly the same applies to `daily` and `weekly`, those get run once per day/week.

 ## log files